AnaaaKareem/Leopard-and-Morsecode/README.md

 ## Author and license

-This script was made by Karim Amr Elsayed Khater.
-It is not licensed and is free to use and modify.
+This script is not licensed and is free to use and modify.

 ## Future work